IgorTrevelin/IgorTrevelin/README.md

 <h1 align="center">Hi 👋, I'm Igor Trevelin!</h1>
-<h3 align="center">A former web developer, currently specializing in data science/analytics and looking for job opportunities in data area.
-Passionate about solving problems, with great interest in the financial field and businesses.</h3>
+<h3 align="center">Recently completed an MBA in Data Science and currently looking for job opportunities in data area.
+Passionate about solving problems, with great interest in artificial intelligence and businesses.</h3>

 - 🌱 I’m currently learning **supervised and unsupervised machine learning techniques.**